-TOWN OF FLORENCEVILLE-BRISTOL.
-NEW BRUNSWICK

-Objective: What role do natural assets play in controlling maintenance of culverts and roadside ditches?
-Natural Asset Intervention Assessed Benefits to the C Protecting 182 hectares of forested area along the St. John River Flood and stormwater attenu benefit for 1-in-100-year sto erosion, and what are the associated implications for the

-Community \$ Value of the Benefit uation orm \$3.5 million Based on cost of replacing forested area with stormwater management ponds note: increases to \$4.1 million if climate change is factored in
+TOWN OF FLORENCEVILLE-BRISTOL, NEW BRUNSWICK Objective: What role do natural assets play in controlling erosion, and what are the associated implications for the maintenance of culverts and roadside ditches?
+Natural Asset Intervention Assessed Benefits to the Community \$ Value of the Benefit Protecting 182 hectares of forested area along the St. John River Flood and stormwater attenuation benefit for 1-in-100-year storm \$3.5 million Based on cost of replacing forested area with stormwater management ponds note: increases to \$4.1 million if climate change is factored in